ArulAuror/Data-Science-Portfolio/Regression ML Models/Property Sales Prediction/Readme.md

 ## 2. Methods

 ### 2.1.
 Data
-The dataset used is the [Automobile Dataset](https://www.kaggle.com/datasets/premptk/automobile-data-changed) from Kaggle.
+The dataset used is obtained from Kaggle.
 The data

 ### 2.2.
 Data Preprocessing